pokerpanther/pokerpanther.github.io/_pages/about.md

         <p>I first started playing poker on Facebook and with my friends in high school, but I didn’t start taking it more seriously until I graduated college.
 I had 6 months between college graduation and my first day on the job and this was when I first fell in love with the game.
 I spent the majority of these 6 months studying and reading every piece of material I could get my hands on.</p>

         <img src="/images/from_khari/serious_landscape.jpg" alt="Image Description" style="width: 400px; margin: 20px 0 20px 20px; float: right; max-width: 50%;">
         <p>By the time my job was scheduled to start, I’m proud to admit I was still absolutely <em>awful</em>, but I continued to play on evenings and on weekends where I could and eventually things began to improve.
-At a certain point I was enough money from poker, that I owed it to myself to take a shot at playing fulltime.
+At a certain point I had enough money from poker, that I owed it to myself to take a shot at playing fulltime.
 If I failed, at least I would have a cool story out of it, right?</p>
     </div>

 </div>